Yellowjackets finale recap: Hello, Antler Queen

 Only, there's one more figure waiting in the corner.
 A shadowy man, with a not so subtle demonic vibe.
 "So glad you're joining us," he intones.
 "We've been waiting for you."

 So... is Jackie really gone for good?
-I'm guessing the answer is a tenuous no. Maybe all the dead Yellowjackets are set to return thanks to supernatural forces, which the writers wisely kept at bay for the majority of season 1.
+I'm guessing the answer is a tenuous no (although apparently actress Ella Purnell only had a one-season contract).
+Maybe all the dead Yellowjackets are set to return thanks to supernatural forces, which the writers wisely kept at bay for the majority of season 1.
 Is the man the same person who died in the cabin?
 Is this "in between" place, as Van describes it, the basis of a cult?
 One connected to the group of people who kidnap Natalie just before she sadly attempts suicide?

 Another huge revelation: Lottie Matthews is still alive?
-Natalia receives a phone call just before she's kidnapped by the mysterious symbol-wearing group.
+Natalia receives a phone call just before she's kidnapped by the mysterious symbol-wearing group (are they other survivors of the Rockies?).
 She blackmailed bank worker Suzie into looking into who took the money out of Travis' bank account just before he was found dead from hanging.
 The answer is someone named Lottie Matthews.
 Can we safely say she's The Antler Queen at this point?

 Probably not, but all signs are pointing to Lottie.
 Her visions of a deer shedding its antlers.
 The scene where she wakes up in the middle of the night and stands up in front of antlers mounted to the cabin wall, giving her an antler crown.
 Her crown-esque headgear for the wilderness homecoming.
 Her bear heart sacrifice out in the snow.
 By the way, "Versez le sang, mes beaux amis," translates as, "Shed blood, my beautiful friends."
 Just a few signs, there.
 That being said, there's a theory that, in the end, it's Lottie who's killed and eaten in the opening scene.